 - 1. Upon receiving notification of the outcome of a hearing conducted by the hearing officer, the Respondent or the Complainant may file an appeal under the following circumstances. - a.
-A procedural or substantive error occurred in the process that significantly impacted the outcome of the hearing (e.g., material deviation from College policy; substantial bias; the findings and decision are contrary to the great weight of the evidence); - New and significant information has become available which could not have been discovered by a properly diligent person before or during the hearing; or - c.
+A procedural or substantive error occurred in the process that significantly impacted the outcome of the hearing (e.g., material deviation from College policy; substantial bias; the findings and decision are contrary to the great weight of the evidence); - b.
+New and significant information has become available which could not have been discovered by a properly diligent person before or during the hearing; or - c.
 The sanction is inappropriate in light of the violation. - 2.
 Students: - a.
-A written appeal within five (5) business days is made to the Executive Director of the Office of Student Engagement ("Executive Director") who will prepare the case file for forwarding to the Vice President of Student Services ("Vice President").
-Sanctions remain in place during the appeal. - b.
-The Vice President reviews the appeal file and notifies the student of the results of the appeal within fifteen (15) business days of receipt of the appeal. - c.
-The final appeal to the President may be requested in writing within five(5) business days of receipt of the Vice President's decision. - 1) The written appeal and case information must be submitted to the Executive Director where it will be recorded and forwarded to the President for review. - 2) The President's decision is final. - 3.
-Employees: - a.
-A written request for appeal of the HR Director's decision may be made to the President in accordance with administrative procedure, 7026 Grievances. - b.
-A final appeal may be considered by the Board of Trustees in accordance with administrative procedure, 7026 Grievances.
+A written appeal within five (5) business days is made to the Executive Director of the Office of Student Engagement ("Executive Director") on the Gloucester Campus or the Director, Judicial Affairs on the

+Cumberland Campus who will prepare the case file for forwarding to the Vice President and Provost ("Provost").
+Sanctions remain in place during the appeal.

+- b.
+The Provost reviews the appeal file and notifies the student of the results of the appeal within fifteen (15) business days of receipt of the appeal. - c.
+The final appeal to the President may be requested in writing within five(5) business days of receipt of the Provost's decision. - 1) The written appeal and case information must be submitted to the Executive Director where it will be recorded and forwarded to the President for review. - 2) The President's decision is final.

+3. Employees:

+- a.
+A written request for appeal of the HR Director's decision may be made to the President in accordance with administrative procedure, 7203 Grievances. - b.
+A final appeal may be considered by the Board of Trustees in accordance with administrative procedure, 7203 Grievances.